moon-up/moon-sdk-kotlin/docs/Erc20Api.md

 <a id="totalSupplyErc20"></a>
 # **totalSupplyErc20**
-> AccountControllerResponse totalSupplyErc20(authorization, name, inputBody)
+> TransactionAPIResponse totalSupplyErc20(authorization, name, inputBody)